International work since 1989 includes:

 - Developing and co-directing a three-week course on e-learning and

-digital libraries for international students at Oslo and Akershus University College in collaboration with Professor Helge Høivik (LATINA/Lab) and Lars Egeland (Director, OUC Learning Centre), 2008, 2009, 2010, 2012.
+digital libraries for international students at Oslo and Akershus University College in collaboration with Professor Helge Høivik (LATINA/Lab) and Lars Egeland (Director, OUC Learning Centre), 2008-2016 (no course in 2011).

 - Global statistics for advocacy (GLOSSA).

 - Chaired working group for IFLA Statistics and Evaluation Section that developed Statistics for Advocacy a module within the IFLA training programme for library associations (2009-10).

 - Directed pilot courses in Greece and Sweden (2010).

 - Directed one-day course at Makerere University Library in Uganda in June 2012